lucasdietrich/AVRTOS/readme.md

 - Timers
 - Signals (poll on a single signal)
 - Messages Queues (msgq)
+- System uptime in ms and seconds (32bits or 40bits ms counter)
+- Atomic operations on 8bits variables

 Minor features:
 - thread naming with a symbol, e.g. 'M' for the main thread 'I' for the idle thread